 Every two days, we generate as much data as the data generated in all human history up to 2003.
-From online data on every click of the mouse on the internet through the huge upsurge in manufacturing companies’ use of sensors to sports organisations collecting in game data.
+From online data on every click of the mouse on the internet through the huge upsurge in manufacturing companies’ use of sensors to sports organisations collecting in-game data.
 With these increased quantities of data comes an increased need for tools to make sense of the main messages coming from these data.

-The class will build on the fundamental multivariate statistics by developing both visualisation and advanced analysis techniques relevant in the area of big data.
+The module will build on the fundamental multivariate statistics by developing both visualisation and advanced analysis techniques relevant in the area of big data.
 The focus will be on application and interpretation of techniques and there will be an investigation of what makes good data.
-The class will develop both new theoretical knowledge in the form of analytics techniques as well as new software skills in relevant analytics software.
+The module will develop both new theoretical knowledge in the form of analytics techniques as well as new software skills in relevant analytics software.

 SBS Spring School Module

 These are a selection of Strathclyde Business School classes that are on offer for the duration of Spring Break that students on the course can select to take.

 Please note that classes may differ from year to year depending on what departments have on offer.
 Find out more about the Spring School here.

 Core and elective classes will be taught across two semesters running from September to December and January to March.
 Classes will be taught through a combination of lectures and hand-on software sessions, alongside online material, with a variety of group and individual study and assignments.
 The project/dissertation is undertaken during the summer months.